nymtech/docs/content/mixnet/clients.md

 As you can see, there are three commands you can issue to the client.

-1. init - initialize a new client instance
+1. init - initialize a new client instance.
+Takes an optional `--id clientname` parameter.
+Otherwise it generates a random `id`.
-1. run - run a loopix client in the foreground
+1. run - run a loopix client in the foreground.
+Takes `--id clientname` as a parameter
-1. socket - run and listen on a socket for real messages as well
+1. socket - run, and also listen on a socket for input messages

+For the `socket` command, there are some required arguments:

+1. `--id` is the id of a generated clientname (see below)
+1. `--socket` specifies whether the client should listen on a tcp socket or a websocket.
+Allowable values are `tcp` or `websocket`.
+1. `--port` port on which the client is going to be listening

 Let's try it out.
 First, you need to initialize a new client.